emsifa/Block/README.md

 ## Extending and Blocking

-There is two main view types in most template engines or template systems.
+Practically, there is two main view types in most template engines or template systems.
 Master view, and page view.

 Master view is a view that contain base html tags like `<doctype>`, `<html>`, `<head>`, `<body>`, etc.